8 Reasons: Hiring a Marketing Consultant (before a CMO or CRO) in 2020

 Therefore, in light of the above, it is clear that, in the UK at least, the CMO is failing at his/her position and no one seems to be making a correlation between the psychology of the buyer and the conduct or strategies of the CMO's.

-Losing their jobs every eighteen months seems to me to be a case of a CMO being employed, given six months to get their feet under the desk and then they try and 'do what they've always done' having told the board how great they were in their previous role, then within a year or so, the board decides to fire them for poor perfomance and they have to start again.
+Losing their jobs every eighteen months seems to me to be a case of a CMO being employed, given six months to get their feet under the desk and then they try and 'do what they've always done' having told the board how great they were in their previous role, then within a year or so, the board decides to fire them for poor performance and the company needs to hire again.

 The other scenario is that the board keep changing the goal posts because of poor performance and the dutiful CMO does as they're told and get fired anyway because they didn't speak up, simply because they're not going to tell their paymasters they're wrong or they don't know any better and just did as they were told.